EowynStark/Professional-Portfolio/README.md

 ## Authors and Credits
 Sourcecode by Andria Jean
-Mushroom art sourced by RawPixel.com (creative commons licensing)
+All images sourced by RawPixel.com (creative commons licensing)

 ## Version History
 1.0     Created 10/24/2023 Completed